 As you age, your eye health will naturally decline and deteriorate.
 It’s simply part of the aging process.
 Many of us are also born with suboptimal vision, and require glasses or contact lenses, to aid in poor eyesight.
 But what about specific vitamins and supplements, to help slow the progression of age-related macular degeneration?
 Are there any eye health supplements, that can potentially benefit eye health and produce better vision?
 Research shows that certain vitamins and minerals, may slow the progression of eye related disease.
-We’re going to discuss what vitamins and eye health supplements, will encourage better vision and support long term eye health.
+We’re going to discuss the best eye support vitamins and supplements will encourage better vision and long-term eye health.

 Eye Structure And Anatomy

 To understand the diseases and conditions that can affect the eye, it helps to understand the anatomy of the eye, and how it can progressively deteriorate over time to determine which eye health supplements will provide the most optimal benefits.

 The eye sits in a bony socket, called the orbit.
 Six extraocular muscles are connected to the eye within the orbit, which move the eye up and down, from side to side, and rotate the eye.

 The surface of the eye and inner layer of the eyelids are covered with a clear membrane called the conjunctiva.
 Light is focused into the eye through the dome shaped frontal portion called the cornea, and behind the cornea is a fluid-filled space known as the anterior chamber.
 The fluid, called the aqueous humor maintains eye pressure.